freenas/freenas-docs/userguide/zfsprimer.rst

 snapshots are removed.
 This means that snapshots provide a clever way of keeping a history of files, should you need to recover an older copy of a file or a deleted file.
-For this reason, many administrators take snapshots often (e.g. every 15 minutes), store them for a period of time (e.g. for a month), and store them on another system.
-Such a strategy allows the administrator to roll the system back to a specific time or, if there is a catastrophic loss, an off-site snapshot can restore the system up to the last snapshot interval (e.g. within 15 minutes of the data loss).
+For this reason, many administrators take snapshots often (e.g., every 15 minutes), store them for a period of time (e.g., for a month), and store them on another system.
+Such a strategy allows the administrator to roll the system back to a specific time or, if there is a catastrophic loss, an off-site snapshot can restore the system up to the last snapshot interval (e.g., within 15 minutes of the data loss).
 Snapshots are stored locally but can also be replicated to a remote ZFS pool.
 During replication, ZFS does not do a byte-for-byte copy but instead converts a snapshot into a stream of data.
 This design means that the